The Faith Roots of Reparative Justice

 An interfaith gathering

-This will be an opportunity for faith communities from Hampshire & Franklin Counties to come together, explore and share with each other how our own faith traditions serve as the foundation for our work for racial justice.
+This virtual gathering was held on Sunday, May 16, 2021.
+It provided a vibrant opportunity for faith communities from Hampshire & Franklin Counties to come together, explore and share with each other how our own faith traditions serve as the foundation for our work for racial justice.
+Over eighty people took part from twenty different faith congregations.

 Dr. William “Smitty” Smith, the founding Executive Director of the National Center for Race Amity.
 He was the principal organizer of the State Bill establishing Race Amity Day in Massachusetts.
 He is a Baha’I and lives in Boston.